bit-tasks/bit-docker-image/README.md

 ## Using the Image

-Pull the Docker Image (e.g For bit version 0.1.48) using CLI or VSCode extension.
+Pull the Docker Image using CLI or VSCode extension.

-> `docker pull bitsrc/dev:0.1.48`
+> `docker pull bitsrc/dev:latest`

 Start the container and attach to it from VSCode (via Docker extension).